INCREASING PHYSICAL ACTIVITY

 - intra-school sport opportunities for every pupil from Year 1 to Year 6;

-- three progressively challenging residentials in Year 4, Year 5 and Year 6, totaling ten days away from home;
+- three progressively challenging residentials in Year 4, Year 5 and Year 6, totalling ten days away from home;

-- two hours of quality Physical Education in Years 1 to 6 as well as PE / physical development in our Early Years Foundation Stage.
+- two hours of quality weekly Physical Education in Reception up to Year 6 as well as PE / physical development in our Early Years Foundation Stage;

 Did you know that Clavering Primary School was the first school in Hartlepool to gain the School Games Platinum Award and our work to increase physical activity is part of a national case study?